 Catherine McAuley founded the Sisters of Mercy and was committed to education and serving the poor.
 Her teaching reflected her faith in God and belief in the Gospel.
 Students at Catherine McAuley College are encouraged to be lifelong learners, impelled to thrive and serve in a supportive environment.

-We are dedicated to developing students who are critical and creative thinkers, with the skills to be self-motivated in the pursuit of knowledge.
-Our students are empowered to see themselves as positive agents of change, who are called to participate actively and ethically in society as young men and women of Mercy.
+We are dedicated to developing students who are independent, critical and creative thinkers, with a passion for learning and striving for excellence.
+Our students are empowered to see themselves as positive agents of change, who are called to participate actively and ethically in society as young people of Mercy.

 Our programs are inclusive and learning settings are innovative, stimulating and continue to evolve from our master plan.
 The Sister Aloysius Martyn Arts Centre at the Coolock Campus offers fit for purpose performing arts and STEAM spaces while the Sister Anastasia Vanderfeen Building at St Mary’s has a commercial kitchen and Allied Health learning spaces.

 To accommodate growing enrolments, the West Block at Coolock, is a new multi-story building, that was ready for students at commencement of 2022.
 The building provides bright and expansive general purpose learning spaces and, with twelve classrooms and staff offices, has the capacity for a whole year level.
 It is surrounded by high activity multi-purpose courts and areas of green lawn for quieter recreation.